 The trailhead is located on the south side of Snow Canyon just outside the park.
 From St George take Snow Canyon Parkway 3.2 miles.
 At the traffic circle take the 2nd exit onto Snow Canyon Dr and drive .8 miles.
 You will park in the gravel parking area to the left side of the road.
 The trailhead is just across the street.
 Click here for map and directions.

-We did Scout Cave Trail, my husband and I, on a chilly day in January and I thought it was such a great winter hike.
+We did Scout Cave Trail on a chilly day in January and I thought it was such a great winter hike.
 Pretty much all the hikes in Snow Canyon, St George, & the Hurricane Valley are great winter hikes because even when it is cold you just put on a warm jacket and you are good to go.

 The first section of the trail takes you along a lava flow path that is a bit rocky but well defined.
 The path drops down into a creek bed with plenty of trees and desert vegetation.
 This was my favorite section of the trail.